s4ke/Master-Thesis/src/md/025-arrows.md

 f &&& g = arr (\a -> (a, a)) >>> f *** g
 ~~~~

-A first short example given by Hughes on how to use Arrows is addition with Arrows:
+A first short example given by Hughes on how to use the Arrow
+interface is the addition of results of two generic Arrows to get a new
+Arrow:

 ~~~~ {.haskell}
 add :: Arrow arr => arr a Int -> arr a Int -> arr a Int